anthonycoffey/wake-the-nile/memory-bank/progress.md

 ## Recent Updates

+*   **Video Slider Performance:** Implemented lazy loading for the video slider using Swiper.js's native capabilities.
+This prevents all videos from loading at once, significantly improving page load times and performance.
 *   **Dashicons Enqueued:** The Dashicons stylesheet is now enqueued on the front end, making it available for use in the theme.
 *   **Google Maps API Stability:** Updated the Google Maps JavaScript API to use the `quarterly` version channel.
 This improves the stability and predictability of the map feature by avoiding weekly, potentially breaking changes.
 *   **City/State Block:** Added a new `show-fields/city-state` block to display show locations.